Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 - Reduce as many of the grain based foods on the above list as you can.
 Replace them with gluten free alternatives and take note of how you feel and any lessening of digestive issues.

 - Try a 2 day grain free test.
 Many people find the improvement in their health and energy levels to be dramatic.
-Reintroduce high gluten foods like wheat and see if you have gluten sensitivity symptoms reappear.
+Reintroduce high gluten foods like wheat and see if sensitivity symptoms reappear.